ExchangeUnion/docs/XU-TechnicalPaper.md

 **Bad**
 - BUT The system only works because people BELIEVE the coin re-stabilizes and because it’s backed by Bitshares Company as lender of last resort which ensures that as sort-of central bank.
 Nothing in the protocol automatically ensures bitUSDs peg to be one USD.
 It could be 0.5 if whales in the market go rogue and short accordingly.
 - Requires exchanges to lockup minimum 200% of the FIAT trading volume
-- Emergency liquidation is untested (`[TODO] to be confirmed!`) and will run into issue if a huge asset like bitUSD suddenly has to get emergency liquidated.
+- Emergency liquidation is untested and will run into issue if a huge asset like bitUSD suddenly has to get emergency liquidated.

 3.7.3.
 The [MakerDAO](https://blog.makerdao.com/2017/06/05/introducing-sai/) way